Back to all

 Node-RED offers many kinds of nodes for implementing different functionalities or system resources.

-Every node can use messages to get information, transform it, and finally send it as output for other nodes.
-They are graphically interconnected using a line (Figure 4).
+Nodes exchange messages that include a topic and a payload, which carry the message information.
+Every node can use MQTT messages to get information, transform it, and finally send it as output for other nodes.
+However, it is possible to interconnect them graphically using a line (Figure 4).

 Simple inject node and debug node connection using a line